Dutch festivities: New Year's Eve

-New Year's Eve is called Old Years' Night in Dutch, and is celebrated with friends, family, and fireworks.
+New Year's Eve is called Old Year's Day in Dutch, and is celebrated with friends, family, and fireworks.
 On this day, traditional New Year's pastries such as Oliebollen are eaten.
 Following these activities it is customary to express a good intention for the next year.
 The following morning is marked by visits to family.
 It is celebrated on December 31.

 Kermesse

-Kermesse originally denoted the mass said on the anniversary of the foundation of a church (or the parish), and in honour of the patron.
+Kermesse originally denoted the mass said on the anniversary of the foundation of a church (or the parish), and in honor of the patron.
 It came to mark the celebrations of such an anniversary.
 Many towns and larger villages hold their own Kermesse once each year.
 It mixes feasting, dancing, sports and funfair attractions.

 Birthday

 Birthday are called Year days in Dutch, are greeted with enthusiasm.
 Family and friends often visit, call or send a card.
 It is considered anti-social to ignore one's own birthday.
 Instead of people showering the birthday person with special treats, the celebrant treats those around him or her.
 This is exemplified by the custom to bring pastries to work or treats for classmates.
 Dutch people generally keep a Birthday calendar, often in their bathroom.